fjmalass/PatentMine/docs/23_CLIENT_SERVER_RPC_ARCHITECTURE.md

 Correct placement:

 - The daemon owns the configured documentation directory.
+- The daemon docs index should also include root-level project docs such as `README.md` and `CHANGELOG.md`, so TUI/API clients can read them even though they are not numbered files under `docs/`.
 - The daemon lists available docs and reads document content.
 - The daemon validates relative document IDs and rejects path traversal.
 - RPC exposes methods such as `docs.list` and `docs.get`.